Leaderboard

 Sail

-Y = any sail with total area greater than 1.4 sq. meters / 15 sq. feet
+Y = sails with total area of all sails greater than 1.4 sq. meters / 15 sq. feet

-K = any kayak-style pop up sail (e.g. Falcon) with total area less than or equal to 1.4 sq. meters / 15 sq. feet
+K = sails with total area of all sails less than or equal to 1.4 sq. meters / 15 sq. feet.
+Kayak style pop up sails (e.g. Falcon) go here

 Make/Model